Important Documents for Foster Parents Going Through a Review, Investigation or Dispute Resolution

-Who are Protocol Support Workers?
+Who are Investigation and Resolution Support Workers?

-Protocol Support Workers are experienced foster parents who have been approved and had special training and knowledge about the process foster parents become involved with when an allegation is made against them or they are in a dispute with the Ministry.
+Investigation and Resolution Support Workers are experienced foster parents who have been approved and had special training and knowledge about the process foster parents become involved with when an allegation is made against them or they are in a dispute with the Ministry.
 They can provide information or answer questions; they can attend interviews, take notes if requested and ensure that the foster parent requesting their assistance does not go through this process alone.

-Protocol Support Workers are:
+Investigation and Resolution Support Workers are:

 Available to listen to your concerns and provide you with information and or suggestions.

 Familiar with foster care policies, all kinds of investigations and the procedures used.
-Committed to helping you work with Ministry staff by providing support, clarifying issues, and ensuring that you get the information you need within the timeframes.
+Committed to helping you work with Ministry staff by providing support, clarifying issues, and ensuring that you get the information you need within the time frames.

 Recognized as credible liaisons between foster parents and social workers.
 Sworn to protect your privacy.

-Protocol Support Workers may be able to assist you in 3 areas:
+Investigation and Resolution Support Workers may be able to assist you in 3 areas: